Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: NU Method

-The N-U method is based on solving a second order linear differential equation by reducing it to a generalized equation of hypergeometric type \cite{BJ12, BJ13}.
-By introducing an appropriate coordinate transformation $z = z(r)$, this equation can be re-written in the following form.
+The NU method is based on solving a second-order linear differential equation by reducing it to a generalized equation of the hypergeometric type \cite{NiU88, NiE91}.
+By introducing an appropriate coordinate transformation $z = z(r)$, this equation can be re-written in the following form: